 how positive or negative information experiences make people feel about their place within the institution

 The diary method provides a very effective means of ‘shadowing’ the student to reveal differentiated or inequitable experiences to inform strategies to improve educational opportunities.
-A particular benefit of the diary-photograph: diary interview format was the richness and feeling of the responses it enabled us to document, and the potential to ‘access data that subjects otherwise conceal’ (Milligan et al., 2005, p.
-1892).
+A particular benefit of the diary-photograph: diary interview format was the richness and feeling of the responses it enabled us to document, and the potential to ‘access data that subjects otherwise conceal’ (Milligan et al., 2005:1892).
 This is reiterated by Harvery who recommends diary method ‘particularly in research that seeks to track changes and differences’ (2011:66).

 We were very aware that whilst the definition of print disability is encompassing, the nature of a profound physical impairment is not the same as dyslexia or a visual or hearing impairment.
 Whilst there are many things an HE institution can put into place in order to increase accessibility, there will always be individuals with specific requirements or needs that have not been anticipated.
-By acting to increase accessibility in ways that we know affect many students we would be able to free up specialist time to support those with additional requirements.
+By acting to increase accessibility in ways that we know affect many students we would be able to indicate to the university where it was possible to free up specialist time to support those with additional requirements.
 Where possible we did not want to assume and negate the experiences of our students, and instead, we wanted to capture their voices and learn from them.